-Dr. Ahmet Erdi Öztürk is a lecturer of politics and international relations at London Metropolitan University.
+Dr. Ahmet Erdi Öztürk is an Associate Professor of politics and international relations at London Metropolitan University.
 Between 2021-2023 he will work as Marie Sklodowska-Curie fellow at Coventry University in the UK and GIGA in Germany.

 He is also an associate researcher (Chercheur Associé) at the Institut Français d’Études Anatoliennes, editor of the International Journal of Religion and co-editor of the Edinburgh University Press Series on Modern Turkey.